ReDI-School/intermediate-java/inheritance-overriding-overloading/index.md

 ## Check-in
 How is everybody doing?

-## Recap homework and previous class.
+## Recap assignment and previous class.
 Split into groups.
-Review your progress on the homework.
+Review your progress on the assignment.
 Try to implement answers to the following topics while reviewing:

 - What is Object Oriented Programming?